Oakmont Country Club: Oakmont's course

 The course is also noted for its slope.
-In particular, on holes 1, 3, 10, and 12, the greens pitch away from the fairway.
+In particular, on holes one, three, 10, and 12, the greens pitch away from the fairway.

-One of Oakmont's most famous hazards is the Church Pews bunker that comes into play on the 3rd and 4th holes.
-It measures approximately 100 by 40 yd and features twelve grass covered traversing ridges that resemble church pews.
+One of Oakmont's most famous hazards is the Church Pews bunker that comes into play on the third and fourth holes.
+The bunker measures approximately 100 by 40 yd and features 13 grass-covered traversing ridges that resemble church pews.

 For many years, Oakmont's bunkers were groomed with a rake with wider than normal tines, creating deep furrows.
 The rakes were last used in U.S. Open competition in 1962 and eliminated from the club in 1964.

 Rankings

 The course has been consistently ranked as one of the five best by Golf Digest 100 Greatest Golf Courses in America.
-In 2007 Oakmont was placed in 5th by the magazine.
-It is one of only a few courses ranked every year in the top ten of the publication's history.
-The top 50 toughest courses ranks Oakmont also at number 5, while GolfLink.com ranks it at #3 overall.
+In 2007, Oakmont was placed in fifth by the magazine.
+It is one of only a few courses ranked in the top 10 every year of the publication's history.
+The top 50 toughest courses ranks Oakmont also at number five, while GolfLink.com ranks it third overall.